Vectoryzed/Web-Applications/README.md

-Projects from Web Applications Coursera specialization by University of Michigan.
+Projects from Web Applications specialization hosted by University of Michigan.

 # Web Applications specialization (by University of Michigan)